Cathrynbyr/NumberForm/README.md

 # NumberForm
-NumberForm.php - A simple all in one form
+NumberForm.php - A simple all in one form in PHP.
+Needs XAMPP HTTP server installed to run